EMR and other First Responder Certifications

 • EMS Operations

-Once all aspects of the certification and application process have been successfully completed, you will receive your EMR certification and are ready to pursue your career!
+Once all aspects of the certification and application process have been successfully completed, you will receive your EMR certification and be ready to pursue your career!

-Working in EMS is an interesting and challenging field, but a rewarding one.
-The EMR is a great place to get started and learn how far you want to go in the field and can lead to other avenues in the medical profession.
+Working in EMS is an interesting and challenging field but a rewarding one.
+The EMR is a great place to get started and learn how far you want to go in the field, and it can lead to other avenues in the medical profession.

 If you need help studying for the cognitive exam, online study prep is a useful and convenient option.
-Pocket Prep has created 500 practice questions covering all aspects of the EMR exam in its EMS Pocket Prep app.
+As part of our EMS Pocket Prep app, we offer 500 NREMT® EMR practice questions covering all aspects of the exam.
+Take questions in various quiz modes and even take a mock exam to test your exam day readiness!